The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 In DAW Mixer mode, the Track buttons navigate FL Studio's Mixer in banks of eight tracks.
 Holding Shift and pressing the Track buttons selects the next/previous tracks.

 Shift lets you preview controls.
 Hold Shift and move a control; the screen shows you the value without changing it.
+You can also double-press the Shift button to latch it.

 Tip